-The top 6 mistakes new businesses usually make
+The top 6 new business mistakes business owners usually make

 “I’ve got a great idea for a new business.”

-These are the 6 top reasons I’ve come up with.
+These are the 6 top new business mistakes I’ve come up with.
 Do any of them sound familiar?

 When you start out, there’s always a temptation to offer low prices to undercut your competition.
 It’s a great ploy for getting customers through the door, but a bad one if you want to make a profit.